chauvinSimon/tri_stats/README.md

   - The **swim conditions** are not guaranteed to be equal.
     - For instance in [Cagliari ( :it: ) 2024](https://www.triathlon.org/events/event/2024_world_triathlon_championship_series_cagliari) the **seawater** was [more **choppy** :ocean: for the men](https://youtu.be/-Su5kpPz0hY?t=79) than [for the women](https://youtu.be/vFV-kB8727I&t=69s).
     - This might explain why the gap between men and women was slightly smaller than average.
-  - The **limited number of races** where the "women-with / men-without" scenario occurs.
+  - The **limited number of events** where the "women-with / men-without" scenario occurs.
     - Only five races fit this scenario, but the **variance is low**: `std = 0.5%`.

 <details>